-Without it, they are more likely to develop stuck shed.
+Without it, they are more likely to develop a stuck shed.

 Also, beardies need rough spots in their tank to rub up against, and without it, they will stop shedding too soon.

-When the temperature and humidity levels are not at the correct level, your bearded dragon is more at risk for developing stuck shed.
+When the temperature and humidity levels are not at the correct level, your bearded dragon is more at risk of developing a stuck shed.